-We arrived in San Jose, Costa Rica early on Wednesday morning after a 6am flight from Guatemala City.
-Paul, the Head Roaster at Rosso also flew in Wednesday morning to meet up with us and to assist in the process of cupping, evaluating coffees and helping make our selections for the menu this coming year.
+We arrived in San Jose, Costa Rica, early on Wednesday morning after a 6am flight from Guatemala City.
+Paul, the Head Roaster at Rosso, also flew in Wednesday morning to meet up with us and to assist in the process of cupping, evaluating coffees and helping make our selections for the menu this coming year.

 For coffee to produce it takes approximately three years for the first harvest.
 With the peak of quality and yields happening generally between years five and seven.
-Often times, producers will use the small amounts of production in the first years to reap seeds from the strongest and most healthy plants, allowing them to grow more seedlings and thus investing in the future of their farm.
+Oftentimes, producers will use the small amounts of production in the first years to reap seeds from the strongest and most healthy plants, allowing them to grow more seedlings and, thus, investing in the future of their farm.

 On Wednesday, we spent the full day cupping and getting an idea of what to expect with the production from the five farms/mills that we work with here.
 Most of what we tasted was early harvest and we're picking up samples of the mid and late season harvest as we tour around and visit, then cupping again on the weekend.
-Generally speaking, the early harvest is not the best cup quality with coffee, and the mid and late season is usually sweeter and more true flavors from the varietal and micro-region.
+Generally speaking, the early harvest is not the best cup quality with coffee, and the mid and late season is usually sweeter and more has more true flavours from the varietal and micro-region.

 On Thursday, we hit the road and made our way to Chirripo to visit with Jose Alvarado, the owner of the Imperio Rojo mill, and a few farms.
 Usually when we visit, his drying beds are filled with coffee.
 This year, when we arrived, there was no action at the mill.
 The harvest is completely over and today was Jose's last day working before taking his family and his key workers to the beach to celebrate the season.
 He invited us, but it obviously wouldn't work for our condensed schedule.